-- 1. Checks, money orders and other negotiable instruments must be made payable to the "City of Fort Worth" and shall be promptly endorsed upon being received. - 2.
+- 1. Checks, traveler's checks, money orders and other negotiable instruments must be made payable to the "City of Fort Worth" and shall be promptly endorsed upon being received. - 2.
 All checks made payable to the City of Fort Worth shall be accepted only in the amount of the transaction.
-Checks may not be written for more than the amount due to the City. - 3.
-When accepting a check for amounts due to the City, the cashier shall capture the following payer's information and note same at the top of the check: - (1) Driver's license number and state issuing the identification - (2) Physical home address - (3) Valid Telephone number - (4) Only accept checks drawn on a United States Bank and for U.S. dollars. - 4.
-No temporary, post-dated, or third-party checks are to be accepted by the City. - 5.
-Check cashing is strictly prohibited by this policy.
+Checks may not be written for more than the amount due to the City.

+- 3. When accepting a check for amounts due to the City, the cashiercustodian shall capture the following payer's information and note

+same at the top of the check:

+- (1) Driver's license number and state issuing the identification

+- (2) Physical home address

+- (3) Valid Telephone number